Skip to content

 Have a peek out from your tent or your sleeping camp at dusk: what can you see?
 Are there any nocturnal animals around?
 Perhaps a fox is busy searching for its next meal?
 Maybe you’ll be lucky enough to spot a bat flitting around or a deer foraging.
 Maybe you’ll see moths – especially if you shine your torch, as they’re attracted to light.
 You might hear the whirr of their wings before you see them.

-Lots of small animals like to come out at night but you don’t have to worry – just make sure your breakfast is zipped up tight or you may find it missing in the morning.
+Lots of small animals like to come out at night but you don’t have to worry – just make sure your breakfast is zipped up tight or you might find it missing in the morning.

-What can you hear?
+What might you hear?

 As you go to sleep, make the most of this quiet moment when your eyes are closed, your body is relaxed and you can focus on what you can hear.
 Are there rustlings?
 That could be a hedgehog.
 Is an owl waking up and hooting a ‘good evening’?
 If you’re near water, you might even hear the croak of some frogs.